Explore this course:

 • Field Biologist, Atlantic Marine Conservation Society

-If you choose to continue your research training, graduates will be well equipped to pursue PhDs in ecology, evolution and conservation and beyond and we have alumni currently studying for PhDs and researching Agroecology and the Impacts of Pesticides on Aquatic Plants.
+If you choose to continue your research training, you'll be well equipped to pursue a PhD in topics such as ecology, evolution and conservation and beyond.
+Alumni are currently studying for PhDs and researching topics including Agroecology, the Impacts of Pesticides on Aquatic Plants, Biodiversity of the Marine Benthos, and the Environmental Impact of non-native species.

 School of Biosciences